Call TODAY for Free Phone Consultation to answer all your questions

 • Why?
 Because the brokerage firm collects a fee on the amount of money it manages.
 If they're making 1.5% on managing $10 million, that's $150,000 a year.
 If clients convert to a Roth IRA, one-third of that money goes to the government for the upfront tax liability.
 That means the brokerage firm will lose fees on $3 million in just the first year.
 The client-friendly Roth IRA is not broker friendly, so there is no incentive to use it.
 It creates a spigot of money leaving the firm.
 Better to manage the money that goes to the government in a deferred state, than to take advantage of the tax-free, pay-upfront-while taxes are low benefit.

-FINAL FACT At Brunner Financial, none of our clients lost money in the financial crisis America is still experiencing.
+FINAL FACT None of our clients lost money in the financial crisis America is still experiencing.

 What They Are Saying: